 The Complainant is the leading Italian banking group and also one of the most prominent figures in the European financial arena.
 Intesa Sanpaolo is the company resulting from the merger (effective as of January 1, 2007) between Banca Intesa S.p.A. and Sanpaolo IMI S.p.A., two of the top Italian banking groups.
-Intesa Sanpaolo is among the top banking groups in the euro zone, with a market capitalisation exceeding 34,2 billion euro, and it is the undisputed leader in Italy, in all business areas (retail, corporate and wealth management).
-With a network of approximately 4,400 branches capillary and well distributed throughout the Country, with market shares of more than 16% in most Italian regions, the Group offers its services to approximately 11,9 million customers.
-Intesa Sanpaolo also has a strong presence in Central-Eastern Europe with a network of approximately 1.000 branches and over 7,5 million customers.
-Moreover, the international network specialised in supporting corporate customers is present in 25 countries, in particular in the Mediterranean area and those areas where Italian companies are most active, such as the United States, Russia, China and India.
+Intesa Sanpaolo is among the top banking groups in the euro zone, with a market capitalization exceeding 38,1 billion euro, and it is the undisputed leader in Italy, in all business areas (retail, corporate and wealth management).
+With a network of approximately 3,900 branches capillary and well distributed throughout the Country, with market shares of more than 16% in most Italian regions, the Group offers its services to approximately 11,8 million customers.
+Intesa Sanpaolo also has a strong presence in Central-Eastern Europe with a network of approximately 1.100 branches and over 7,2 million customers.
+Moreover, the international network specialized in supporting corporate customers is present in 25 countries, in particular in the Mediterranean area and those areas where Italian companies are most active, such as the United States, Russia, China and India.

-The disputed domain name is confusingly similar to the Complainant's trademarks as it incorporates the entirety of the INTESA SANPAOLO name and merely adds a series of numbers plus the .info TLD.
-Although there is no website that resolves from the disputed domain name, the Respondent has no rights or legitimate interests in the disputed domain name as it is not authorized to use the Complainant's trademark, it is not commonly known by the name, and it is not making a bona fide or fair use of the disputed domain name.
+The disputed domain name is confusingly similar to the Complainant's trademarks as it incorporates the entirety of the INTESA name and merely adds the descriptive terms "group management" plus the .com TLD.
+Although there is no website that resolves from the disputed domain name, the Respondent has no rights or legitimate interests in the domain name as it is not authorized to use the Complainant's trademark, it is not commonly known by the name, and it is not making a bona fide or fair use of the domain name.
 Further, despite its lack of a resolving website, present circumstances indicate that the Respondent has registered or acquired the disputed domain name primarily for the purpose of selling it or for a phishing scheme.